|

 Hotel.

-*Not 1900 or facing the WEST veranda as most website histories claim today.
+*Not 1900 or facing the WEST veranda as some website histories claim today.

 THE SCULPTURE